 Brand Responsibly Manifesto: 9

-A brand is made up of experiences–what people see, hear and read–whether online or offline, in printed materials, signing, fleet graphics or social media.
-As communication channels continue to splinter and more choices emerge, managing a brand’s consistency becomes even more challenging.
+A brand is made up of experiences–what people see, hear and read–whether online or offline.
+As communication channels continue to splinter and new choices emerge, managing brand consistency is even more challenging.

-In a culture overwhelmed with communications in all forms, all demanding attention and response, guiding your brand along a consistent path will help you rise above the chaos and reach your target audiences.
-How to build brand consistency?
-Consider both the visual and verbal brand.
+In a culture overwhelmed with communications, all demanding attention, guiding brand consistency will help you rise above the chaos to reach your target audiences.
+How?
+Establish a strong position.
+Then connect the visual and verbal brand.

 Begin with the concept, what do you stand for?

-The foundation of a visual and verbal brand is positioning.
-Positioning defines the purpose, the top level idea that distinguishes your organization, product or service from the rest.
+Positioning defines your purpose, the idea that separates your organization, product or service from the rest.
 For BMW it’s “the ultimate driving machine” … a great brand promise, but also a context for all communications that follow.

-Positioning narrows the focus and helps to distinguish your organization from others in your category.
-Strong positioning will support the visual and verbal brand, providing direction and context to design and messaging.
+Positioning narrows your focus to differentiate you from your competitors.
+Strong positioning guides the context for your visual and verbal brand.
+It provides direction and tone to both design and messaging.

-The logo is the thumbprint of the brand.
-The full identity system — logo elements, colors, fonts, design elements — must reflect the character, culture and personality of the organization. it must bring the positioning to life.
-The logo must be designed to maintain recognition in all channels.
-An optimized brand establishes a system with standards, guidelines, templates and a range of visual assets that will ensure brand consistency.
+The logo is the thumbprint of your brand.
+The full identity system — logo elements, colors, fonts, design elements, visuals — must show your character, culture and personality.
+It must bring the positioning to life in words and images.
+The logo builds recognition in all channels, online and off.
+But the logo alone is not your brand.
+An optimized brand establishes a system with standards, guidelines, templates and a set of visual assets to ensure brand consistency in all media.

-A hierarchy of messages summarizes the organization’s unique position in the market.
-Messages must be prioritized to distinguish the ideas that resonate with your audiences.
+Messaging hierarchy summarizes your unique position in your market.
+Prioritize messages to pinpoint the stream of ideas that resonate with your audiences.
 Messaging is the blueprint for all communications, from website to literature to advertising and social media.

-Supported by a value proposition, value description and three key messages with supporting proof points, the messaging hierarchy provides the ideas, words and phrases that can be used consistently and repeatedly in brand communications.
+A positioning statement, value proposition, value description and three key messages–each with supporting proof points, make up the messaging hierarchy.
+Messaging wordsmiths the ideas, words and phrases to use consistently in brand communications.

-Once your brand is positioned well, the application will be smoother.
-Yet there will always be new issues, communications, audiences and situations to address.
-When the foundation of the visual and verbal brand is set, the system will be rigorous, yet also flexible, able to adjust as the brand evolves.
+Once your position your brand well, all applications are smoother.
+Yet new issues, media, audiences and situations always crop up.
+When you set the foundation of your visual and verbal brand well, your brand system will be rigorous, yet flexible, able to adjust as the brand evolves.